 On October 7, 1891, The College of Idaho held its first class for two students inside a Presbyterian church.
-Since that historic day, the College has grown to over 1,000 students while continuing to build upon the mantra of founding President William Judson Boone: “Let them come, let them all come, and we will see what they can do.”
+Since that historic day, the College has grown to 1,000 students while continuing to build upon the mantra of founding President William Judson Boone: “Let them come, let them all come, and we will see what they can do.”

 Boone presided over the school as its president for 45 years before his death in 1936 and his impact and legacy are still prominent on the campus today.
 The C of I is known for its outstanding academic programs, winning athletics tradition and history of producing successful graduates, including seven Rhodes Scholars, three governors, four NFL players and countless business leaders and innovators.